uclibs/digitization-workflow/digitization-selection-guidlines.md

     -   e.g. The collection has been requested to use for reference by those who cannot access the physical materials

-Critical Mass
+#### Critical Mass

-The collection will be more impactful if it [fulfils any of these criteria]{.underline}:
+The collection will be more impactful if it fulfills any of these
+criteria:

 -   The collection is a part of an existing digital collection in a UC Libraries repository